KatrixReloaded/SoliditySecurityNotes/NOTES.md

       - The `axiom` keyword is added to assert that this initial state is always there
     > **Note:** If a function is externally called and not recognized by Certora, it will also `DEFAULT HAVOC` the non-persistent ghost variables
     - To make sure that the ghost variable isn't havoced, add the `persistent` keyword before it
+    - You can also declare ghost mappings!
   - A `hook` in Certora is used to attach CVL code to certain low-level operations, such as loads and stores to specific storage variables
     - eg: `hook Sstore totalSupply uint256 ts {...}`
     - The above LoC basically says, "For any change made to the storage variable totalSupply, ts, do something"
     - Hooks can be used for almost every EVM opcode, look at docs for syntax
   - In Certora, there are two types of method declarations:
     - Non-summary declarations (like the ones we have been using till now)
     - Summary declarations (where we can ask certora to do something else with it than what it is intended to do)
       - eg: `function totalSupply() external returns uint256 => ALWAYS(1);` This will always return 1
     - Wildcard entries are also a type of method declaration where we can say that this function applies to any contract having this function selector
       - eg: `function _.totalSupply() external returns uint256;`
       - We can also add a summary to such declarations